theNewDynamic/oregonsadventurecoast.com/content/blog/ten-oregon-coast-travel-tips-for-charleston-salmon-run-visitors.md

 Did you know that our little corner of the Pacific Northwest is home to two of the area’s best casinos?
 Whether its slots, cards, or games, you’re sure to find round-the-clock adventure, fun, and (fingers crossed) millions right here.

 Our two casinos are located within a ten-minute drive of each other, so play your cards right and visit both.
-You won’t regret it.
-Learn more: [https://oregonsadventurecoast.com/blog/try-your-luck-on-oregon-s-adventure-coast/](https://oregonsadventurecoast.com/blog/try-your-luck-on-oregon-s-adventure-coast "https://oregonsadventurecoast.netlify.com/blog/try-your-luck-on-oregon-s-adventure-coast/")
+[Learn more.]()

 ## #7 VISIT AN ART AND/OR HISTORY MUSEUM

-Spend some time browsing the museums, galleries, and other cultural gems in our area like the [Coos Art Museum](http://www.coosart.org/) where runners can see the rare personal items of champion runner Stever Prefontaine, the cornerstone of visual arts on Oregon’s Southern Coast and the [Coos History Museum](https://cooshistory.org/), Oregon’s oldest continuously operated historical society boasting more than 250,000 historic photographs.
+Spend some time browsing the museums, galleries, and other cultural gems in our area like the [Coos Art Museum](http://www.coosart.org/) where runners can see the rare personal items of champion runner Steve Prefontaine, the cornerstone of visual arts on Oregon’s Southern Coast and the [Coos History Museum](https://cooshistory.org/), Oregon’s oldest continuously operated historical society boasting more than 250,000 historic photographs.
 [Click here](https://oregonsadventurecoast.com/art-history-culture/) to see more wonderful additions to our network of museums and galleries.

 ## #8 LEARN SOMETHING NEW